geoadmin/service-control/README.md

     }
   ]
 }
 ```

+Alternatively, create the file via menu "Run" > "Add Configuration" by choosing

+- Debugger: Python Debugger
+- Debug Configration: Remote Attach
+- Hostname: `localhost`
+- Port number: `5678`

 Now you can start the server with `make serve-debug`.
-The bootup will wait with the execution until
-the debugger is attached, which can most easily done by hitting f5.
+The bootup will wait with the execution until the debugger is attached, which can most easily done by hitting F5.

 #### Attach debugger to the tests